Ben Robertson transfer

 arugula

-Quote from: billhoward on Today at 11:58:08 AMAlways a bit of yada-yada, space-filler posts and navel gazing this time of year as the season goes into playoff mode and we all want to say something just to be part of the discussion.
+Quote from: billhoward on March 17, 2026, 11:58:08 AMAlways a bit of yada-yada, space-filler posts and navel gazing this time of year as the season goes into playoff mode and we all want to say something just to be part of the discussion.

 I felt bad that Ben Robertson transferred to Michigan but maybe he was thinking about what (he believed) is best for him and his future.
 And, wow, did Xavier Veilleux step up the Cornell defensive cadre.